 Long-form content requires critical thinking.
 It is intended to be read (as opposed to skimmed).
 It is well-researched and contextual.
 It is not an article that jams as many keywords into a single page as possible.
 Long-form content must have substance and purpose in order to rank highly and be deemed useful by readers.
 Sometimes long-form content is gated, meaning that the audience must submit personal information before being able to access it.
 Forms include articles, white papers, downloadable e-books, guides, or reports, to name a few.

 Whereas long-form content is a meal, short-form content has been referred to as “snackable content.”
 It is often between 400 and 600 words, utilizing relevant key terms , buzzwords, and imagery to get its point across.
 It requires little critical thinking and can be easily skimmed.
 Forms include listicles, blog posts, or infographics, to name a few.

-The goal of producing any kind of content (long- or short-form) is two-fold: Not only should you strive to provide value to your target audience, but you should aim to boost metrics that support your organization’s business goals.
+The goal of producing any kind of content (long- or short-form) is two-fold: Not only should you strive to provide value to your target audience, but you should aim to increase your authority and boost metrics that support your organization’s business goals.
 For example, if you want greater engagement on social media, you might write content that includes many standalone infographics that have share buttons embedded next to them.

 So, which type of content should you use, and when?
 Well, consider your business goals.
 On average, long-form content outperforms short-form content in the following areas:

 • Improve search engine results and conversion rates

 A study shows that on average, the top 10 results of a search were greater than 2,000 words.
 So, content length - specifically, long-form content - is an attribute of a page that will rank highly.
 Additionally, a 2012 data analysis shows that there’s a correlation between a piece of content’s length and the number of backlinks it receives.